rodeloescueta/attio-api/memory-bank/activeContext.md

 ## Current Focus

-We are in the initial project setup phase of the Attio Integration API, focusing on defining the project architecture and establishing the core integration patterns for connecting Attio CRM, Zoho, and Braintree.
-Based on new input, we are refining the workflow to eliminate manual processes in the subscription and payment flow using Braintree payment links instead of a custom checkout UI.
+We are in the initial implementation phase of the Attio Integration API, focusing on building out the core infrastructure components.
+We've established the basic Express API structure and are implementing the service layers using a functional programming approach.
+We've recently implemented authentication middleware using API key validation and a permission-based access control system.
+The focus is on creating a robust and secure foundation for the three-way integration between Attio CRM, Zoho, and Braintree.

 ## Recent Changes